hphelion/documentation/network-quickstart.md

 ### Key Terms ### {#terms}

-__Floating IP Addresses__: On-demand, public IP addresses on a network.
+**Floating IP Addresses**: On-demand, public IP addresses on a network.
 With HP Cloud, you can allocate several floating IP addresses and assign them to virtual servers.

-__Network__: Allows you to define network connectivity and addressing in the Cloud, providing "networking as a service" between interface devices managed by other HP Public Cloud, such as compute.
+**Network**: Allows you to define network connectivity and addressing in the Cloud, providing "networking as a service" between interface devices managed by other HP Public Cloud, such as compute.

-__Port__: A connection point for attaching a single device, such as a virtual server's NIC, to a virtual network.
+**Port**: A connection point for attaching a single device, such as a virtual server's NIC, to a virtual network.
 The port describes the associated network configuration, such as the MAC and IP addresses to be used by the attached device.

-__Router__: A device that forwards data packets along networks.
+**Router**: A device that forwards data packets along networks.

-__Security Groups and Security Group Rules__: Security groups and security group rules allow you to specify the type of traffic and direction (inbound/outbound) that is allowed to pass through a port.
+**Security Groups and Security Group Rules**: Security groups and security group rules allow you to specify the type of traffic and direction (inbound/outbound) that is allowed to pass through a port.
 A security group is a container for security group rules.

 When a port is created in HP Cloud Networking it is associated with a security group.
 If a security group is not specified the port is associated with a default security group.
 Security group default rules allow inbound traffic from the same subnet and all outbound traffic.
 You can add rules to this group to modify behavior.

-__Subnet__: Contains IP address blocks that assign IP addresses to virtual servers.
+**Subnet**: Contains IP address blocks that assign IP addresses to virtual servers.
 In addition, a subnet can have a gateway, a list of DNS name servers, and host routes.
 Information provided by DHCP is pushed to servers with interfaces associated with the subnet.

 back to the [top](#top)

+### Activate the compute service in HP Cloud ### {#compute}

+If you have not previously created an account and activated the compute service please sign up at [http://hpcloud.com](http://hpcloud.com).
+Once you activate the compute service, you need to install the [compute](https://docs.hpcloud.com/api/v13/compute/) and [networking](https://docs.hpcloud.com/api/v13/networking/) clients or the [CLI](http://docs.hpcloud.com/cli/unix/network).
+Make sure you activate a compute instance in HP Cloud version 13.5 to access the networking and VPN capabilities.

-##Customizing your Configuration##
+##Customizing your Configuration## {#customize}

 You can use the default network or customize the default network using either the HP Cloud Networking API or the HP Cloud Management Console.
 Customizing a network enables you to manage the networks your virtual servers connect to.